Asian shares sink, tracking Friday’s retreat on Wall Street

 “It is unlikely that any party will win a clear majority and potential friction between political parties and the military could lead to economic activity being significantly disrupted,” Fenner said.

-Wall Street was roiled Friday by new signs that global economic growth is slowing.
-The jitters triggered a sell-off in stocks and sent bond yields sharply lower, flashing a possible recession warning.
+Wall Street was roiled Friday by fresh signs that global economic growth is slowing.
+The jitters triggered a sell-off in stocks and sent bond yields sharply lower, flashing warning lights for a possible recession.

+Among the triggers was news that factory production in the euro currency alliance fell at its steepest rate in about six years, according to surveys of manufacturers’ purchasing managers.

 The S&P 500 index dropped 1.9 percent to 2,800.71 and the Dow Jones Industrial Average gave up 1.8 percent to 25,502.32.
 The Nasdaq composite, which is heavily weighted with technology stocks, slid 2.5 percent to 7,642.67.
 The Russell 2000 lost 3.6 percent, to 1,505.92.